Port of Newhaven: LB&SCR passenger ferry services

 Until this point, cross-channel passenger services from London to Paris, had mainly operated from Brighton using the 1820 completed Chain Pier, and secondly from Shoreham.
 However, both of these ports severely restricted the size of accessible vessels, and hence volume and profit from a commercial passenger operation.

 With the opening of the Seaford branchline and the completion of the new docks facility, the LB&SCR funded the dredging of the harbour's channel, and other associated improvements between 1850 and 1878.
 The railway company also built three new mahogany-hulled paddle steamers, called Newhaven, Brighton and Dieppe.
 Powered by oscillating engines, they were to make fast runs from the new harbour to Dieppe.

-Civil unrest in France and its revolution dogged the early years of the service.
+Civil unrest in France and its revolution of 1848 dogged the early years of the service.
 In fact, the last King of France, Louis Philippe I and his Queen, used the port in 1848 to make their flight into exile, staying overnight at the Bridge Hotel in Bridge Street before travelling onwards to London the next day.

 Although the Newhaven–Dieppe service was discontinued soon after its establishment, in 1850 the railway company established a Newhaven–Jersey ferry service.
 In 1853 it re-instated the Dieppe service, which flourished because it provided the claimed shortest land and sea route between London and Paris.
 By this time the LB&SCR had built both a new passenger terminal, and the imposing London and Paris Hotel to enable the increased activity.

 The London, Brighton and South Coast Railway (New Lines) Act 1862 (25 & 26 Vict. c. lxviii) gave the LB&SCR power to own and operate its own steam vessels.
-Resultantly, in 1863 the company's French partner Chemins de Fer de l'Ouest agreed to operate the Newhaven–Dieppe passenger service jointly.
+In 1863 the company's French partner Chemins de Fer de l'Ouest agreed to operate the Newhaven–Dieppe passenger service jointly.
 Although advertised as the "shortest and cheapest" route to Paris, it was never the quickest because of the much longer time taken at sea than the rival Dover to Calais route.

 1878 expansion

 Due to expanding cross-channel services and shortage of quay capacity at Newhaven, in 1863 the LB&SCR transferred the Jersey service to Littlehampton, and soon afterwards established the Littlehampton-Honfleur service.

-In light of increased passenger and commercial activity, and with increased competition from the Port of Dover, the LB&SCR instructed Banister to expand the port greatly.
+In the light of increased passenger and commercial activity, and with increased competition from the Port of Dover, the LB&SCR instructed Banister to expand the port greatly.
 After guiding the required approvals through the UK parliament, Banister personally managed the civil engineering works for the new docks in 1878, without the use of contractors, including: